-Vanderwhacker Mountain is a 5.1 mile moderately trafficked out and back trail located near Minerva, NY that features a lake and is only recommended for very experienced adventurers.
+Vanderwhacker Mountain is a 5.1 mile moderately trafficked out and back trail located near Minerva, New York that features a lake and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 fire tower, views of high peaks, old ranger cabin The fire tower on Vanderwhacker mountain provides a spectacular view of the Adirondack High Peaks.
 The trail is marked with red disks.
 Sign in at the trail register.
 Within the next mile, you will cross several small creeks and pass around a wetlands.
 Then, the trail splits.
 The old road (now a snow mobile trail) continues to the left, while the path you want bears right.
 After passing two cabins used by the fire observer, you begin a strenuous climb.
 After another mile, the climb becomes more moderate.
 Soon you reach the fire tower.
 Climb the tower and enjoy the panorama to the north.

 trail was easy to follow was a challenge but I would do it again! the views from the tower are mind blowing but you must hike to really appreciate it !

 awesome, I could not check in cause cell reception, but worth making it to the tower and watching the Hawks circle on the thermal spots to gain altitude and soar off

 This was a nice hike to do.
 The first part of the hike wasn't that hard, but once you passed the cabin it became a bit more strenuous.
 It was very muddy out, since it is mud season.
 There were no views when we went cause it was very cloudy out.
 I'll definitely do this again when it's warmer.

 Great hike views were nice from the fire tower .
 Trail gets steep after the cabin and trails still a bit icy .
 Definitely a trip I'd do again